wayoxmedia/mystorepanel/README.md

 DB_PASSWORD=REQUEST_TO_ADMINS
 ```

-While there, you can also check if exists oredit the JWT_TTL variable.
+While there, you can also check if exists or edit the JWT_TTL variable.

 ```text
 JWT_TTL=ASK_ADMINS